tldr-pages/tldr/pages/linux/flameshot.md

 `flameshot launcher`

-- Launch flameshot and immediately start interactively annotating parts of the screen to screenshot.
+- Launch flameshot and immediately start interactively annotating parts of the screen to screenshot:

 `flameshot gui`